SmartYouTubeTV/smartyoutubetv.github.io/_includes/main_en.md

 #### YouTube client for set-top boxes and Android-based TVs

-Nova-days devices like TVs or STBs have a number of a problems with YouTube.
-Intend of the app is to fix this problem
+Nova-days devices like TVs usually have a number of problems with YouTube.
+This app is intended to fix such flaws

 <!-- This app remains the [**YouTube for Android TV**](https://play.google.com/store/apps/details?id=com.google.android.youtube.tv) but with a some significant differences  -->